RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

 - Important announcements should have special visual styling to highlight their importance
 - Expired announcements should remain visible but be clearly marked as expired
 - **Division context must be strictly enforced to prevent cross-contamination of division information**

+**Document Integration Approach:**

+- **Use existing document upload/viewer components as-is** - No announcement-specific document flow needed
+- **Integrate document IDs into announcement creation** - Store document references in `document_ids` array
+- **Leverage existing DocumentViewer component** - Use the same component that handles other document viewing in the app
+- **Follow existing document validation** - Use the same 25MB limit and file type restrictions as current document system
+- **Reuse existing document storage patterns** - Store in Supabase Storage using the same bucket structure

 - [ ] #### Step 1: Create Division Announcements Screen with Division Context